rudra-singh1/scn-documentation/contribute.md

 Here is the YAML front matter for 'Get Started':
 ```
 ---
-layout: default
 title: Get Started
 nav_order: 2
 ---
 ```

-- The layout is the default layout (there are currently no other layouts).
 - The title represents the display name of the page and is important for connecting it with other pages.
 - The nav_order dictates that this page is the 2nd from the top in the sidebar.